udexon/SMMP/GraphOrientedProgramming.md

 ```

 In this mock up examples, `complaint_X` and `node_X` are the keys of Graph:Node, `display_on_web_page` would be a Graph:Code function that displays the Graph:Node on a web page.
 Details have been omitted for illustration purposes.

+The overall system to process Graph:Node and Graph:Code is call Graph:StackMachine (G:SM), based on its stack machine architecture, which provides an important property called homoiconicity, which we shall explain later.

 Where are these Graph:Code commands saved, sent and executed?